helix-editor/helix/book/src/install.md

 ## Building from source

-1. Clone the repository:
+Clone the repository:

 ```sh
 git clone https://github.com/helix-editor/helix
 cd helix
 ```

-2. Compile Helix:
+Compile Helix:

 ```sh
 cargo install --path helix-term --locked
 ```

-This command will create the `hx` executable and construct the tree-sitter grammars in the `runtime` folder, or in the folder specified in `HELIX_RUNTIME` (as described below).
+This command will create the `hx` executable and construct the tree-sitter grammars either in the `runtime` folder, or in the folder specified in `HELIX_RUNTIME` (as described below).

 > 💡 If you are using the musl-libc instead of glibc the following environment variable must be set during the build